 Interns will be expected to administer, interpret, and provide written synthesis of psychological test batteries.
 Interns will be expected to engage in a minimum of six-hours of assessment related activities weekly throughout the course of the year.
-Psychological assessments may include intellectual, achievement, and personality measures.
-Interns will also have opportunities to write reports and make recommendations that convey meaningful information to patients and referring agencies.
+Psychological assessments may include intellectual, cognitive, achievement, and personality measures.
+Interns will have intensive training in writing assessment reports and making recommendations that convey meaningful information to patients and referring agencies.
 Therapeutic feedback skills will be taught, modeled, and honed over the course of the internship.